Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Ultimately, premiums for stand-alone Part D plans (PDPs) will decrease slightly in 2025, from an average of $41.63/month in 2024 to an average of $40/month in 2025.4

-As is always the case, there will likely be numerous options available, with a wide range of premiums.
-On the low end of the spectrum, there are PDPs available in most states with premiums below $1/month in 2024.
-On the high end, there are PDPs with premiums of more than $100/month.
+Although there are fewer PDPs available for 2025 than there were in 2024, there continue to be numerous options available in each state, with a wide range of premiums.
+On the low end of the spectrum, there are PDPs available with premiums as low as $0/month in 2025.5 On the high end, there are PDPs with premiums of more than $100/month.

 How much is the Medicare Part D deductible in 2025?